-- Near the end of Season 6 of Buffy the Vampire Slayer, Willow does this with a bus while tracking down Warren.
+- In the Buffy the Vampire Slayer episode "Villains", Willow does this with a bus while tracking down Warren.
 Seeing as how she was charged up with an insane amount of magic and was using THAT to stop the bus...

 - An episode of Top Gear had James May introducing drifting legend Ken Block as his car approached dangerously close to him and turned away, without May so much as looking behind him.

 - Ruby performs this action in Supernatural in the third season.
 Given that demons cause electricity to go a little wonky, she's actually causing the boys' Impala to come to a stop by killing the engine; she still has unflinching faith that the car will stop in time with no real braking from Dean.

 - In the "Liars, Guns & Money" trilogy of Farscape, Zhaan stumbles back when a retrieved bank vault (moving at high speed) stops mere inches from her face.
 This is greatly amusing to Natira (the bank supervisor), who doesn't flinch as she knows exactly where the vault will stop.

 - In the very first episode of The Invaders (1967), a little old lady with suspiciously stiff little fingers does this in front of the approaching car of David Vincent's business partner.

 - Beakman's World demonstrated the "bowling ball pendulum" experiment from real life with way too many rhinoplasty jokes to be a sane demonstration.